Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Case Study

-\subsection{RAI deep dive assessment for investors}
+\subsection{RAI Deep Dive Assessment for Investors}

 \textbf{Case study overview.} We utilized the RAI Question Bank for the integration of Environment, Social and Governance (ESG) and AI for investors.
-This project aimed to develop the ESG-AI investor framework \textsuperscript{\ref{ESG-AI report}}, which was implemented from April 2023 to April 2024.
+This project aimed to develop the ESG-AI investor framework \cite{ESGAI}, which was implemented from April 2023 to April 2024.
 Collaborative research \cite{ward1982collaborative} was applied for this project, allowing researchers and practitioners to work together in developing the framework.
 The practitioners involved in this project included not only investors as potential users, but also senior design experts and industrial experts in both AI and ESG.
-The following outlines the key roles and responsibilities defined in the project.

-\begin{itemize} \item AI researcher: Provide insights into AI principles, technologies, and responsible AI practices; Drive the framework and toolkit development. \item ESG expert/investor: Share perspectives on investment strategies, ESG considerations and assessment needs. \item Design expert: Ensure the framework's usability from a user-centered design perspective. \item Industrial expert: Contribute industry-specific knowledge and practical insights while balancing out different perspective from AI researchers and investors. \item Project manager: Coordinate the project activities and kept the research team on schedule. \end{itemize}

-The main creators of the RAI Question Bank were involved in this project as AI researchers and played a crucial role in developing the ESG-AI framework by applying the RAI Question Bank.

 \textbf{The ESG-AI framework and the application of the RAI Question Bank.} The ESG-AI investor framework comprises three components that collectively form the backbone of the framework.
 These components include an in-depth review of AI use cases for industry sectors, an evaluation of RAI governance indicators, and RAI deep dive assessment for a meticulous examination of RAI principles.
 These elements provide a holistic approach to assessing and mitigating the risks associated with AI deployment, fostering responsible AI practices across diverse sectors.